sapien-but-better/.github/profile/README.md

 # Sapien API Platform

-The SAP system originally started because I wanted to be able to add features to the BSFC Sapien system that it did not have.
+The SAP system originally started because I wanted to be able to add features to the Sapien system that it did not have.
 Most of these centred around the idea of having a sleek frontend powered by an efficient backend that is able to interact with a robust API.
 These are divided into two core repositories, the actual website application and the API.

 ⚠️ Please note that most of the core repositories, such as the API and Website Application, are currently private, and therefore are un-accessible unless you're apart of the Development team and logged in.